Jane Hall (actress): Career

 In October 2015, Hall announced that she would leave KIIS 101.1 at the end of the year to return to acting.

-In 2019 Hall joined the cast of local prison drama Wentworth where she played General Manager Ann Reynolds.
+She joined the cast of local prison drama Wentworth in 2019 as General Manager Ann Reynolds.
 Hall was one of four legacy characters that were part of Wentworths final season.
-Reynolds was originally in Prisoner played by the late Gerda Nicolson.
+Ann Reynolds was originally in Prisoner played by Gerda Nicolson.
 Hall put her career to be a midwife on hold to be a part of Wentworth.

+In 2023 Hall appeared in Foxtel travel series Luxury Escapes, where she and Miguel Maestre travelled to Dubai.
+Hall returned for series 2.